Sagnik-rc/Listify/README.md

 Click the "Add Task" button to add the task to the list.
 - **Manage Tasks**:

-Mark tasks as completed by clicking the checkbox.
+Mark tasks as completed by clicking the tick button.
-- **View Timestamps**:
+- **Delete Button**:

-Each task is displayed with its time.
+After each task is done, we can delete them for newer tasks.

 ---
 # Future Enhancements